 Gemba walks are an integral part of lean management.
 This continuous improvement tool comprises of a manager or director walking around the factory to ask workers about the problems relating to their work.
 Gemba walks are performed using a checklist, but can be intuitively done as one becomes experienced doing them.

 Operators might be wasting time by working in a certain way, or, on the contrary, be more efficient by diverting from instructions.
-Managers can take this information into account, and take steps toward implementing an improvement.
-It is important that operators not be approached in a confrontational, but in a cooperative manner.
+Managers can take this information into account and take steps toward implementing an improvement.
+It is important that operators not be approached in a confrontational but rather in a cooperative manner.
 This way, workers feel heard by management, and the connection between the two is strengthened.

 ✓ Gemba Walks Pros: